…Nature, who is superior to all style and ages, is now, with pensive

 It comes on slowly with the first bit of coolness in the mountain morning that fades quickly in the warm, later summer sun.

-But then it comes on quickly.
+But then the season comes on quickly.
 The days are a bit cooler.
 The air is refreshing.
 The sun is out but not hot.

 Then the season exits just as fast.
 The ground is covered in a frost the never leaves.
-The snows comes and never melts.
+The snows come and never melts.